 While we are here to help you, we expect you to be a partner in this experience.
 After all, this is your education, and it is ultimately your responsibility to make it your own.

 With that in mind, SSS has certain expectations for our participants.
-Each year, students are expected to sign a participation agreement with their SSS adviser that outlines the different activities you will be expected to attend and how frequently.
+Each year, students are expected to sign a participation agreement with their SSS advisor that outlines the different activities you will be expected to attend and how frequently.
 We also ask that you do the following:

 You will have both a primary advisor in your college and a SSS advisor.
 You are expected to meet with each of your advisers at least once each semester.
-Depending on your academic program, you may meet with your adviser more than once a semester.
-Your adviser does more than help you decide what classes to take.
+Depending on your academic program, you may meet with your advisor more than once a semester.
+Your advisor does more than help you decide what classes to take.
 We can connect you with resources, help you find scholarship opportunities and be a friendly ear.

 We can't help you with issues and concerns we aren't aware of.
-Talk with your adviser about what's going on in your life so that we can help you find solutions and options.
+Talk with your advisor about what's going on in your life so that we can help you find solutions and options.
 And it doesn't just need to be the troubling pieces; let us know about the good things so that we can celebrate with you.

 You must read - not just check - your email.
 Pay attention to email messages not only from our office but from your professors and others at SLU and take action when needed.